chhsdata/dataplaybook/7_resource_library.md

 ### <a name="datasharing"></a>3.
 CHHS Data Sharing Framework

-Data sharing at CHHS is governed by the CHHS data exchange agreement and the associated business use case proposal process.
+Data sharing at CHHS is governed by the CHHS data exchange agreement.
 The CHHS Data Exchange Agreement is bifurcated into two parts—one master agreement with general legal boilerplate language and subordinate "Business Use Case Proposals" containing the specific business case to document each data exchange under the master agreement.
-The Business Use Case Proposal includes information such as data type, intended use, etc. The master agreement, when coupled with the Business Use Case Proposal, forms the complete, standardized, legally-compliant data sharing agreement.
+The Business Use Case Proposal includes information such as data elements, intended use, etc. The master agreement, when coupled with the Business Use Case Proposal, forms the complete, standardized, legally-compliant data sharing agreement.

 Contact your Department’s data coordinator for information on how to find and exchange CHHS data.